lydell/blog/posts/naming-css-colors/post.md

 $grey-vader: #4d4d55;
 ```

 You your imagination!
-Choose something that you like–and your colleges know about.
+Choose something that you like–and your colleagues know about.
 If you’re the only Star Wars fan around, choosing another topic might be wiser.

 If you want to take it a step further, you can let the name of a grey color give a _hint_ about how dark it is. `$grey-luke` is probably a light grey, while `$grey-vader` is probably darker.
 Star Wars is good in this aspect, since the characters are usually obviously good (light) or evil (dark).